Juljan Shehu: 2024–25 season

 In the 2024–25 season, Shehu started the campaign as a substitute, featuring mainly for limited minutes during the opening months.
-From September onward, however, he established himself once again as a regular starter in midfield, completing numerous full 90-minute appearances and becoming an integral part of Widzew’s setup.
+From September onward, however, he established himself once again as a regular starter in midfield, completing numerous full 90-minute appearances and becoming an integral part of Widzew's setup.

 Over the course of the season, he continued to show consistency and leadership in midfield, contributing both defensively and in build-up play.
 On 28 February 2025, he scored his first Ekstraklasa goal in a 1–1 draw against Radomiak Radom.
 Around a month later, he found the net in three consecutive league matches, contributing to two victories that helped Widzew strengthen their league position.
-Shehu remained a regular starter and one of the team’s most used players, recording 31 league appearances and scoring four goals.
+Shehu remained a regular starter and one of the team's most used players, recording 31 league appearances and scoring four goals.
 Known for his combative midfield play, he also was booked 11 times during the campaign as Widzew finished 13th in the table.

 2025–26

 In October 2025, after having made 78 appearances and scoring 8 goals for the club, Shehu signed a new long-term contract with Widzew, extending his stay until June 2028 with an option for one additional year.
+On 23 November 2025, he scored in a match against Korona Kielce, netting his team's first goal in a 3–1 defeat.

+2026–27

+Shehu was named Widzew's captain ahead of the 2026–27 season.

 International career

 Shehu represented the Albania U21 during 2019, making five appearances in the UEFA European Under-21 Championship qualifiers and featuring in three friendly matches that year.

-In March 2025, following his strong performances with Widzew Łódź, he received his first senior call-up from coach Sylvinho for 2026 FIFA World Cup qualifying matches against England and Andorra.
+In March 2025, following his performances with Widzew Łódź, he received his first senior call-up from coach Sylvinho for 2026 FIFA World Cup qualifying matches against England and Andorra.
 He made his senior debut on 24 March 2025 in a 3–0 home victory against Andorra, starting as a defensive midfielder.
-He quickly established himself as part of Albania’s midfield rotation, earning a total of six caps by October 2025.
+He established himself as a starter in defensive midfield during the qualifying campaign, making six appearances in Group K, all as a starter, playing 90 minutes in five matches and 85 minutes in one, as the team recorded four wins without conceding and two draws, remaining unbeaten in matches in which he featured.
+Albania secured qualification to the play-off for the first time in its history.
+In the play-off on 26 March 2026 against Poland, Shehu started and played the full match, as Albania lost 2–1 after initially taking the lead and was eliminated.